 - Hike or bike through the Snoqualmie Tunnel.
 This 100-year-old railroad tunnel is 2.3 miles long, pitch dark, and a chilly 50F degrees.
 You'll feel the cold breeze before you even see the tunnel entrance, and occasional water drips add to the spookiness.
 More about the tunnel.

 - Find Bloody Fingers, Dirty Diapers inside the tunnel.
 Watch out for Fen Dweller!

 - Find Iron Horse (GC79), 2nd-oldest active cache in Washington, outside the west entrance to the tunnel.

-- Find Mission 9: Tunnel of Light Reclaimed, the APE tribute cache.
-This cache is the same size and in the same location as the original APE cache (the only real difference is the icon), and counts for the APE segment of the Center of the Triad Challenge.
+- Find Mission 9: Tunnel of Light, the APE cache itself.
+This restored cache counts for the APE segment of the Center of the Triad Challenge.

 - We again plan on having Lab Caches available for the event.
 More details will follow as we finalize them.
-As always the Ape Adventures caches will only be active for one day.
-Handouts with intel on the Ape Adventures will be available at the Welcome booth.
+Ape Adventures caches will be active for the weekend.

 - Trade your trackables at the Travel Bug Depot (at the Welcome table).

 - Get your exclusive APE event coin and shirt, as well as our Washington State geocoins.